mbreinhold/ojweb-generate/README.md

 inline elements and so wraps them in `p` elements, which is not helpful, so we use a `div` instead.)

-To omit a section and all of its subsections from the TOC, annotate the section’s header with `{toc=omit}`.
+To omit a section and all of its subsections from the table of contents, annotate the section’s header with `{toc=omit}`.
 To omit all of the subsections of a section but not the section itself, annotate the section’s header with `{toc=omit-children}`.
 For example:

     ## Style Guidelines for Text Blocks {toc=omit-children}